Property tax info and payments

-The City of Kelowna and some of the neighbouring local governments share the costs of some "region wide" services.
-Examples of region-wide services are: police and fire protection, street lighting, road and drainage maintenance, operations of regional parks, and recreational facilities.
+The City some of the neighbouring local governments share the costs of some "region-wide" services, such as: police and fire protection, street lighting, road and drainage maintenance, and operation of regional parks and recreational facilities.

 All property owners in the province are required to pay school taxes, unless the property is used for an exempt purpose and is exempt from this taxation.
-The school tax is not based on the property owner's use of the school system.
-It is a suitable way to pay for part of public education costs given everyone benefits from a good school system.
+The school tax isn’t based on the property owner's use of the school system.
+It’s a suitable way to pay for part of public education costs, given everyone benefits from a good school system.

 - Folio number: This number can be found on your property tax notice.
-However, if you do not have your tax notice handy, the folio number can also be found using our Property Tax and Assessment Query online service tool (Folio is referred to as Roll).
+However, if you don’t have your tax notice, the folio number can also be found using our online property tax and assessment search

 - Assessment area: 19